Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Suicide Risk Modeling with EHR Data

 \subsection{Data and Setup}

-Suicide is a serious public health problem in the U.S. According to the Centers for Disease Control and Prevention (CDC), in 2019, suicide was the tenth leading cause of death in the US.
-With EHR data, it is of great interest to use medical history of patients, as recorded by ICD codes, to understand and predict the occurrence of future suicide attempt \citep{Barak-Corren2017,Walsh2017,Simon2018,su2020machine}.
-As mentioned above, the common practice of collapsing full-digit ICD codes to fewer digits may lead to substantial information loss.
-Here, we aim to apply our data-driven feature aggregation approach to determine the right levels of specificity of diagnosis conditions for predicting suicide.

-We use a dataset extracted from the \emph{Kansas Health Information Network} (KHIN), which contains information on inpatient, outpatient, and emergency room encounters for patients in the network from January 1, 2014 to December 31, 2017.
+We use data from the \emph{Kansas Health Information Network} (KHIN), which contains information on inpatient, outpatient, and emergency room encounters for patients in the network from January 1, 2014 to December 31, 2017.
 Suicide attempts are identified by both the external cause of injury ICD codes and other ICD code combinations that are indicative of suicidal behaviors \citep{Patrick2010,Chen2017a}.
-Since the data contain both ICD-9 and ICD-10 codes, we convert the ICD-9 codes to ICD-10 using the public toolkit AHRQ MapIT (\href{https://qualityindicators.ahrq.gov/resources/toolkits}{https://qualityindicators.ahrq.gov/resources/toolkits}) and all the non-unique mappings related to suicide are also checked and validated by our health research team.
+Since the data contains both ICD-9 and ICD-10 codes, we convert the ICD-9 codes to ICD-10 using the public toolkit AHRQ MapIT (\href{https://qualityindicators.ahrq.gov/resources/toolkits}{https://qualityindicators.ahrq.gov/resources/toolkits}) and all the non-unique mappings related to suicide are also checked and validated by our health research team.

-In this study, we include all patients who were with at least one diagnosis record or procedure claim during the recruiting window from January 1, 2014 to December 31, 2015 and were between 18 to 64 years of age at the time of the first suicide diagnosis (for patients who had suicide attempt diagnosis) or the last visit (for patients who did not have suicide attempt diagnosis).
+We conduct the study with a nested case-control design \citep{Thomas1977, Prentice1978,ERNSTER1994} and use risk-set sampling to match the cases and the controls.
+This approach is frequently used with observational data when the outcome is rare; some examples of studying suicide with this design include~\citet{martinez2005antidepressant}, \citet{agerbo2002familial}, and \citet{Mitra2022NLP}.
+In our study, the base cohort consists of all patients who were with at least one diagnosis record or procedure claim and were between 18 to 64 years of age at the time of the first suicide diagnosis (for patients who had suicide attempt diagnosis) or the last visit (for patients who did not have suicide attempt diagnosis).
 Patients whose first recorded visit was suicide attempt are excluded due to lack of historical information.
-The outcome of interest is the occurrence of suicide attempt.
-The observation window is from the time of the patient's first non-suicide related record to either seven days before the time of the first suicide attempt or seven days before the last visit.
-All the records during the observation window are aggregated, and demographic features and binary features of diagnoses are produced.
+The base cohort in total contains 272,643 patients.